-The Illinois Tollway has 2,132 lane miles, 646 bridge structures, 22 toll plazas and 52 ramp plazas.
+The Illinois Tollway has 2,132 lane miles, 649 bridges, 22 toll plazas and 52 ramp plazas.
 The agency has earned a reputation as one of the most efficiently operated and maintained interstate systems in the nation.

 Many operations and maintenance units work together to reinforce the Tollway's commitment to providing congestion relief and superior customer service.
 These units include:

 - Building Maintenance

 - Traffic and Incident Management Systems (TIMS)

 The mission of the Roadway Maintenance unit is to plan and provide scheduled and routine preventive maintenance activities on the Tollway's pavement and right-of-way, as well as respond to emergency situations whenever they arise.

 The Roadway Maintenance unit performs diverse activities on a daily basis, including crack sealing, pavement patching and repair, snow and ice control, motorist assistance, H.E.L.P. patrols, bridge maintenance, incident management and accident response, right-of-way lawn mowing, trash removal and routine landscaping.